ansible/ansible/README.md

 Inventory file
 ==============

-The inventory file is a required list of hostnames that can be potentially managed by ansible.
-Eventually this file may be editable via the CLI, but for now, is edited with your favorite text editor.
+To use ansible you must have a list of hosts somewhere.

-The default inventory file (-H) is /etc/ansible/hosts and is a list of all hostnames to target with ansible, one per line.
+The default inventory file (-H) is /etc/ansible/hosts and is a list of all hostnames to manage with ansible, one per line.
 These can be hostnames or IPs

 Example: